ISM6562-Big-Data/TEAM-APOGEE/A3-Cassandra-Query-First-Design/Markdown/Assignment.md

 The `subscriptions_by_user` table uses `subscriber_id` as the partition key, enabling efficient queries to view all channels a user is subscribed to.
 This table design is optimized for the subscription viewing pattern, ensuring that subscription information is easily accessible by subscriber ID.

-#### Data Model Influences:Highlight the differences in schema design between Cassandra and traditional RDBMS, focusing on Cassandra's data model.  - Check raw data folder

 ### Final Cassandra Schema

+#### Table Designs:
-- **Table Designs:** Present the final Cassandra table designs, including partition keys, clustering columns, and any secondary indexes.-  Akshay will add snapshots of Cassandra DB
+Present the final Cassandra table designs, including partition keys, clustering columns, and any secondary indexes.-  Akshay will add snapshots of Cassandra DB

 #### Design Decisions:
 The design decisions made in adapting the above schema for Cassandra from a traditional RDBMS context are deeply influenced by the need to achieve high performance and scalability, especially in distributed systems environments.
 Here's a justification of these design decisions, focusing on how they contribute to performance and scalability: